mohnish/quotes/README.md

 - *"Nothing in this world that's worth having comes easy."* - Dr. Bob Kelso (Scrubs)

-- *"Kill them with success and bury them with a smile."*

-- *"Just do it"* - Nike

 - *"Inaction breeds doubt and fear.
 Action breeds confidence and courage.
 If you want to conquer fear, do not sit home and think about it.
 Go out and get busy."* - Dale Carnegie